German Shepherd: 1890s

+1900s

 In 1899, von Stephanitz was attending a dog show when he was shown a dog named Hektor Linksrhein.
-Hektor was the product of few generations of selective breeding and completely fulfilled what von Stephanitz believed a working dog should be.
+Hektor was the product of a few generations of selective breeding and completely fulfilled what von Stephanitz believed a working dog should be.
 He was pleased with the strength of the dog and was so taken by the animal's intelligence, loyalty, and beauty, that he purchased him immediately.
 After purchasing the dog he changed his name to Horand von Grafrath and von Stephanitz founded the Verein für Deutsche Schäferhunde (Society for German Shepherd Dogs).
 Horand was declared to be the first German Shepherd Dog, and was the first dog added to the society's breed register.
 In just a few decades of the Verein für Deutsche Schäferhunde's establishment, the breed became one of the world's most popular and numerous, a position it has maintained to this day.
 By 1923, the Verein für Deutsche Schäferhunde claimed 50,000 dues-paying members in more than 500 branches in Germany alone.

 Horand became the center-point of the breeding programs and was bred with dogs belonging to other society members that displayed desirable traits and with dogs from Thuringia, Franconia, and Württemberg.
 Fathering many pups, Horand's most prolific was Hektor von Schwaben.
 Hektor was inbred with another of Horand's offspring and produced Heinz von Starkenburg, Beowulf, and Pilot, who later sired a total of 84 pups, mostly through being inbred with Hektor's other offspring.
 This inbreeding was deemed necessary in order to fix the traits being sought in the breed.
 Beowulf's progeny also were inbred and it is from these pups that all German Shepherds draw a genetic link.
-It is believed the society accomplished its goal mostly due to von Stephanitz's strong, uncompromising leadership and he is therefore credited with being the creator of the German Shepherd Dog.
+The society is thought to have achieved its goal since von Stephanitz’s leadership is commonly credited as the creator of the German Shepherd Dog.